 Communion All who seek the love of God, including children, are welcome to receive communion at St. Augustine’s.

-Description of Sunday Services at St. A’s From September through May, St. A’s offers two weekly worship services (Sunday 9 AM and Sunday 10:30 AM), each with its own unique character.
-From June through Labor Day Weekend, there is one service, at 9:30 AM on Sunday.
+Description of Sunday Services at St. A’s From early-September through May, St. A’s offers two worship services on Sundays (8:30 AM and 10:00 AM), each with its own unique character.
+From June through Labor Day weekend, there is one service, at 9:30 AM on Sunday.
 Although the services differ somewhat stylistically, all follow the liturgy set forth in our Book of Common Prayer.
 During the first part of the service, we listen to a reading from the Old Testament, a reading from the New Testament, and a reading from the Gospel.
 The sermon helps us understand the lesson(s) we’ve learned through the readings, after which we pray for our own needs and the needs of others, and greet each other in peace.
 During the second part of the service, we share in the Holy Communion through the bread and wine in remembrance of Jesus Christ’s life and sacrifice for us.

-There are hymns and organ music at both Sunday morning services, although the full choir only sings at the 9 AM.
+There are hymns and organ music at the 10:00 am Sunday morning service.
 Coffee Hour occurs between the two services, serving as a bridge event and allowing the full Sunday morning church community to enjoy its tradition of gathering together each week at one time.

 More information about why we worship the way we do: Liturgy is the fancy word for what we do in church.
 Liturgycomes from a Greek word that has roots in “work” and “people.”
 Some have said that this means that liturgy is the work of the people, but perhaps it is better to say that what we do in church is to ritually act out what we want to do when we leave.
 To learn about the historic roots of the ritual of Communion, click here.